Teoroo-CMC/PiNN/doc/models.rst

 a ``model_fn`` can be reused for any ``network_fn``, and vice versa.

 If you are interested in modifying the ``model_fn``, you might need to look into the source code of ``pinn.models``.
-So far, the only model implmented in PiNN is the potential model.
-It defines various metrics and loss functions used in potential training.
-It also interfaces with the ASE calculator, where the model predicts the forces and stresses using the analytical gradients of the potential energy.
+So far, the only models implmented in PiNN are the potential model and the dipole model.
+They define various metrics and loss functions used in training.
+They also interface with the ASE calculator, where the potential model predicts the forces and stresses using the analytical gradients of the potential energy.
+The dipole model predicts dipole moment, and can also predict atomic charges.

 Potential model
 ===============